NYUCCL/psiTurk/README.md

 Just follow these directions to get started:

+1. Check out this repository in git, or download the whole thing using the 'ZIP' button near the top of this page.
-1. Install the dependencies.
+2. Install the dependencies.
-2. Sign up for an AWS account, available [here](http://aws.amazon.com/).
+3. Sign up for an AWS account, available [here](http://aws.amazon.com/).
-3. Sign up for a Mechanical Turk requester account, available [here](https://requester.mturk.com/).
+4. Sign up for a Mechanical Turk requester account, available [here](https://requester.mturk.com/).
-4. Rename the config file from `config.txt.example` to `config.txt`.
+5. Rename the config file from `config.txt.example` to `config.txt`.
 Update it with your secret AWS code.
-5. Making sure that the configuration file is set up to use the Amazon sandbox, issue the following commands from the PsiTurk root folder:
+6. Making sure that the configuration file is set up to use the Amazon sandbox, issue the following commands from the PsiTurk root folder:

         python mturk/createHIT.py    # To post a HIT to the sandbox python app.py                # To start the debugging server

-6. You should be ready to go!
+7. You should be ready to go!
 Point your browser to the [worker sandbox](https://workersandbox.mturk.com/mturk/findhits) and try to find your HIT.